awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 Amazon ECR stores images in Amazon S3 buckets that Amazon ECR manages\.
 By default, Amazon ECR uses server\-side encryption with Amazon S3\-managed encryption keys which encrypts your data at rest using an AES\-256 encryption algorithm\.
 This does not require any action on your part and is offered at no additional charge\.
 For more information, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

 For more control over the encryption for your Amazon ECR repositories, you can use server\-side encryption with KMS keys stored in AWS Key Management Service \(AWS KMS\)\.
-When you use AWS KMS to encrypt your data, you can either use the default AWS managed key, which is managed by Amazon ECR, or specify your own KMS key \(referred to as a customer managed key\)\.
+When you use AWS KMS to encrypt your data, you can either use the default managed key, which is managed by Amazon ECR, or specify your own KMS key \(referred to as a customer managed key\)\.
 For more information, see [Protecting Data Using Server\-Side Encryption withKMS keys Stored in AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

 Each Amazon ECR repository has an encryption configuration, which is set when the repository is created\.
 You can use different encryption configurations on each repository\.
 For more information, see [Creating a private repository](repository-create.md)\.